Metadata Workflows

 .
 Therefore, the test/package

-metadata must validate against the JSON Schema at s3://quilt-dev-metadata/schemas/superheroes.schema.json
+metadata must validate against the JSON Schema located at s3://quilt-dev-metadata/schemas/superheroes.schema.json

 :